puppetlabs/puppet-docs/source/pe/3.2/trouble_install.markdown

    Report submission to the console no longer happens using `reports=https`.
 PE 3.2 changed the setting in `puppet.conf` to `reports=console`.
 This change works in the same way as the `node_terminus` changes described above.

-### Installing Without Internet Connectivity
+### Installing Agents in a Puppet Enterprise Infrastructure without Internet Access

-By default, the master node hosts a repo that contains packages used for agent installation.
-In order to obtain these packages, the install script will attempt to connect to the internet in order to access a Puppet Labs-maintained repo on Amazon S3.
-If the script cannot access the remote repo (due to a firewall issue, IT policy, etc.), the agent tarball will not be downloaded and you will see error messages in the first and subsequent puppet runs on the master.
-These do not mean the installation failed, only the retrieval of the tarball.

-Depending on your particular deployment there are three ways you can resolve this issue.
-In each case, you will need to procure the agent tarball beforehand.
+When installing agents on a platform that is different from the puppet master platform, the agent install script attempts to connect to the internet to download the appropriate agent tarball after you classify the puppet master, as described in [Installing Agents Using PE Package Management](#installing-agents-using-pe-package-management).

+If your PE infrastructure does not have access to the outside internet, you will not be able to fully use the agent installation instructions.
+Instead, you will need to [download](http://puppetlabs.com/misc/pe-files/agent-downloads) the appropriate agent tarball in advance and use the option below that corresponds to your deployment needs.

+* **Option 1**

+    If you would like to use the PE-provided repo, you can copy the agent tarball into the `/opt/staging/pe_repo` directory on your master.

+    Note that if you upgrade your server at any point, you will need to perform this task again for the new version.

+* **Option 2**

-* If you already have a package management/distribution system, you can use it to install agents by adding the agent packages to your repo.
-In this case, you can disable the PE-hosted repo feature altogether by removing the `pe-repo` class from your master.
+    If you already have a package management/distribution system, you can use it to install agents by adding the agent packages to your own repo.
+In this case, you can disable the PE-hosted repo feature altogether by [removing](./console_classes_groups.html#classes) the `pe_repo` class from your master, along with any class that starts with `pe_repo::`.

-* If you would like to use PE-provided repo, you can copy the agent tarball into `/opt/staging/pe_repo` so the master won't attempt to download it.
-This will prevent the error message from recurring on subsequent puppet runs.
+    Note that if you upgrade your server, you will need to perform this task again for the new version.

+* **Option 3**

-* Lastly, if your deployment has multiple masters and you don't wish to copy the agent tarball to each one, you can specify a path to the agent tarball.
+    If your deployment has multiple masters and you don't wish to copy the agent tarball to each one, you can specify a path to the agent tarball.
 This can be done with an [answer file](./install_automated.html), by setting `q_tarball_server` to an accessible server containing the tarball, or by [using the console](./console_classes_groups.html#editing-class-parameters-on-nodes) to set the `base_path` parameter of the `pe_repo` class to an accessible server containing the tarball.

 ### Is DNS Wrong?